 Local Ordinance

-First, to clearly understand your snow removal responsibilities, look up your local ordinance.
-In many but not all places, there are local laws on the books requiring property owners to remove snow from adjacent public sidewalks and driveways, usually within a certain period (usually 24 to 48 hours).
-But in some cities, local ordinances go beyond simply requiring snow removal.
-They may also outline where the removed snow can and cannot be piled up.
+First, see your local ordinance to know your snow removal responsibilities.
+In numerous but not all places, local laws ask property owners to remove snow from adjacent public sidewalks and driveways, usually within a certain amount of time (usually 24 to 48 hours).
+However, in some areas, local ordinances go beyond simply requiring snow removal.
+They may also delineate where the removed snow can and cannot be piled up.

-Some cities may require property owners to remove snow from fire hydrants, benches, or common areas adjacent to their property.
-Others may limit where you can pile the snow (throwing snow in the road is against the law in many towns) or how high you can pile snow up along a walkway.
-Some may even limit what kinds of road salt or other deicing materials you can use on your walkways and driveways.
+Certain communities may require property owners to remove snow from fire hydrants, benches, or open spaces next to their property.
+Others may limit where you can pile the snow (tossing snow on the road is against the law in numerous towns) or limit how high you can pile snow up along a walkway.
+Some may even restrict what types of road salt or other deicing materials you can utilize on your walkways and driveways.

-Despite what the local ordinances specify, it’s advisable to take the initiative to avoid getting hit with fines for improper snow removal.
+Regardless of what the local ordinances offer, avoiding getting hit with fines for improper snow removal makes sense.

 Property Type

-When sharing snow removal responsibilities, who gets given the assignment also depends on what type of rental property you own.
-Let’s say multi-family property owners are almost always responsible for snow removal.
-However, for single-family rental homes, most owners and landlords can appoint the job of snow removal to the tenant.
+When distributing snow removal responsibilities, who gets appointed the task also relies on what type of rental property you possess.
+For illustration, multi-family property owners are almost always responsible for snow removal.
+However, for single-family rental homes, most owners and landlords are able to leave the task of snow removal to the tenant.

-This arrangement may function in multiple cases, especially if your tenant already handles yard maintenance and other basic tasks.
-However, it’s worth mentioning that the local ordinances still apply, so you need to educate your tenant on proper snow removal practices to prevent running afoul of the law.
+This setup may work in a number of scenarios, mostly if your tenant already handles yard maintenance and other fundamental duties.
+However, it’s critical to understand that the local ordinances still apply, so you have to educate your tenant on proper snow removal practices to avoid breaking local laws.

 Tenant Ability

-One more significant thing to remember is your tenant’s ability to perform snow removal tasks correctly and on time.
-If your tenant isn’t physically able to execute such obligations or is considered a member of a protected class under the Americans with Disabilities Act, you may need to make other arrangements.
-While requiring a disabled tenant to do their snow removal is not technically illegal, a lack of consideration for your tenant could drastically affect tenant relations.
-In cases like this, you may find the more ethical and profitable option to be hiring a professional Federal Way property manager to do it for your tenant or simply doing it yourself if you want.
+Another crucial aspect to bear in mind is your tenant’s ability to perform snow removal jobs properly and within the deadline.
+If your tenant isn’t physically able to complete these tasks or is considered a member of a protected class under the Americans with Disabilities Act, you may need to make other arrangements.
+While requiring a disabled tenant to do snow removal is not technically illegal, a lack of consideration for your tenant could seriously damage tenant relations.
+In these situations, you may find the more ethical and profitable option to hire a professional property manager to accomplish it for your tenant or simply do it yourself if you prefer.

 Lease Documents

-Most single-family rental property owners demand their tenants to deal with snow removal.
-What is more, if you intend to do the same, it’s critical to include clear language in your lease that outlines your tenant’s responsibilities connected to that duty.
-Another best practice is to incorporate any related information from local ordinances if your tenant needs to follow specific rules.
-Not only can clear lease documents help your tenant understand their responsibilities regarding snow removal, but they can also be an invaluable resource should a dispute arise.
+Most single-family rental property owners encourage their tenants to handle snow removal.
+And if you’re going to do the same thing, make sure there is clear language in your lease that spells out your tenant’s responsibilities for that job.
+As a second-best practice, if your tenant needs to follow certain guidelines, include any relevant information from local ordinances.
+Clear lease documents can help your tenant understand their snow removal responsibilities and can be an invaluable resource should a conflict arise.

-As another option, if you plan to provide snow removal, be sure to outline that in the lease as well.
+On the contrary, mention in the lease whether you plan to provide snow removal.
 You should also include expectations related to that service, such as moving vehicles or not parking on the street during snow removal service times.

-One of the great advantages of appointing a property management company like Real Property Management Excelled is that we will assist you in identifying how best to handle snow removal at your rental property.
-Contact us online today to understand more about our full range of Federal Way property management services.
+One outstanding advantage of hiring a property management company like Real Property Management Excelled is that we will assist you in identifying the best method to handle weather-related maintenance at your rental property.
+Contact us or call 253-275-5999 today to learn more about our range of property management services in Federal Way and its vicinity.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.